 Perhaps one of the biggest concerns when driving in Cappadocia is where to park.
 Luckily for visitors, there are usually plenty of places to park in Cappadocia, and most of them are free.

 In the towns, you can just park on the side of the street in an empty space that isn’t blocking the traffic or someone.
 The region of Cappadocia is a big desert so you are never out of options.
+There is also not a lot of traffic in Cappadocia, so you’ll almost always find an empty space somewhere.

 Is Driving in Cappadocia easy?